Holly's Story

 and sought constant validation from peers and adults.

-concentrate in class, both became disruptive in lessons and group settings.
+Finding it hard to concentrate in class, both became disruptive in lessons and group settings.
+They were disengaged from schoolwork and both avoided sports and did not enjoy physical activity.

 Millie and Lilly now